 For this reason, make sure you always inspect the truck as they unload and not wait until everything gets in the store.
 Boxes may look okay or intact, but the merchandise inside may have been damaged due to improper handling.
-You may even want to crack open every box and do a sight inspection before signing.
+You may even want to crack open every box and do a site inspection before signing.

 This is not checking in the goods, but making sure the boxes are full, have the right merchandise and the goods show no obvious damage.
 Most boxes have no helpful information on the outside, especially when receiving private label merchandise,

 Not to be confused with the invoice or "pick ticket" from the manufacturer, this document is meant to detail the movement.
 It will not contain information like payment terms or dating.
 You can find details on the invoice.
 This document is meant for the tracking of the movement, not the repayment of the debt.

 Reviewing the BOL